 In many situations, an employer is free to fire an at-will employee who misses too much work; after all, attendance is a basic job requirement for most positions.
-However, there are some exceptions: If your absences are protected by the Family and Medical Leave Act, the Americans with Disabilities Act, or workers' compensation laws, your employer can't fire you because of them.
+However, there are some exceptions.
+If your absences are protected by the Family and Medical Leave Act, the Americans with Disabilities Act, workers' compensation laws, or state paid sick leave laws, your employer can't fire you because of them.

 The Family And Medical Leave Act (FMLA)

-The federal Family and Medical Leave Act (FMLA) gives eligible employees the right to take up to 12 weeks off in a 12-month period for these reasons:
+The federal Family and Medical Leave Act (FMLA) gives eligible employees the right to take up to 12 weeks off in a 12-month period for the following reasons: